vktr274/cnn-affect-recognition/README.md

 - `--label-csv LABEL_CSV` - Path to a CSV file with improved labels (default: `labels.csv` - use labels from `labels.csv`)

+### How we ran the scripts

-**We ran the datasplit script for the original dataset and relabeled dataset like so:**
+We ran the datasplit script for the original dataset and relabeled dataset with and without balancing the classes.

+The following commands were used to create the datasets:

 `python src/datasplit.py --seed 27 --output-path data_split data`